 Comments, suggestions and complaints

-Please contact the IG Lead at the practice for a comment, suggestion or a complaint about your data processing, 01722 413513 or by writing to or visiting the practice at THE dentist, Suite 7, Beckett House, 4 Bridge Street, Salisbury, Wilts SP1 2LX.
+Please contact the IG Lead at the practice for a comment, suggestion or a complaint about your data processing at email@example.com or 01722 413514 or by writing to or visiting the practice at TE dentist, Suite 7 Beckett House, 4 Bridge Street, Salisbury, Wilts SP1 2LX .
 We take complaints very seriously.